 If you frequently mill your flour and have a sifting screen, save the wheat germ or bran you sift out of your flour.
 These coarse particles (which you can always add to the dough later) perform a similar function to the corn.

 The image above shows the large germ/bran particles I’ve sifted out with my sifting screen.
-The fine, high-extraction flour falls through my screen into a bowl which I then use in the dough mix.
+The fine, high-extraction flour falls through my screen into a bowl that I can add when mixing my bread dough.
 Then, I collect these larger bits to either add to the dough as porridge or use to coat the bottom as insulation.

 Bake on two pieces of parchment paper to help prevent burning